Daniel-ahlberg96/python_course/README.md

 ## Language background
 Default implemnetation called CPython.
 This is what you will download.
 Compiled Python code into bytecode.
 Other implementation which won't be covered.

 Python is a object oriented programming language.
 Dynamically and a strong typed language.
+The type of a variable is determined in runtime.
+Type matters when performing an operation.
 EVERYTHING in python is an object.
-(example in the future)
 Interpreter does not know the type of a variable before runtime.
 Variables can change type during runtime.
 High level programming lanuguage, no memory handling, drawback is performance.